Understanding the Forces That Make Up Your Life and the True Purpose of Meditation

 And in that moment of clarity, where they can see the total sum of forces that motivates their current behavior, they would be liberated.
 Undivided.

-But be careful not to project what liberation and undividedness should look like.
+But be careful not to expect what liberation, enlightenment, and undividedness should look like.

-The entire spiritual process, in its final stages, is nothing but a process of self-exposure.
+The entire spiritual process, in its deeper stages, is nothing but a process of self-exposure.

-It’s not about adding more, but about removing what’s false and blinding us.
+It’s not about adding more, but about removing what’s false and outdated.

 It’s about understanding the trinity of forces that shape our entire life and everything we do—forces that brought me to write this article and you to read it until this point.